FedericoCampe8/NVIDIOSO/README.md

 If everything goes well, you should see the following message at the end of the installation:
 > Installation completed

-If the installation cannot be completed successfully, some information about the possible issue can be found in the log file[^mail]
+If the installation cannot be completed successfully, some information about the possible issue can be found in the log file.
-[^mail]: Please, feel free to send the log file and/or ask for further explanation or suggestions to fede.campe@gmail.com.

 > install_hhhhmmdd.log